docker/docs/configuration.md

 Using LDAP authentication allows you to integrate your DTR registry into your organization's existing user and authentication database.

+You can configure the "userFilter" to select the set of users that are candidates for each of the "admin", "read-write", and "read-only" roles.
+Unlike "Managed" authentication, the "admin" role is separate to the registry access roles, so LDAP users in the "admin" role won't have access to DTR images unless they also are given the "read-write" or "read-only" role.

-As this involves existing infrastructure external to DTR and Docker, you will need to gather the details required to configure DTR for your organization's particular LDAP implementation.
+As connecting to LDAP involves existing infrastructure external to DTR and Docker, you will need to gather the details required to configure DTR for your organization's particular LDAP implementation.

-You can test that you have the necessary LDAP server information by using it from inside a Docker container running on the same server as your DTR:
+You can test that you have the necessary LDAP server information by connecting to the LDAP server from inside a Docker container running on the same server as your DTR:

 > **Note**: if the LDAP server is configured to use *StartTLS*, then you need to add `-Z` to the
 > `ldapsearch` command examples below.